 To have a first-hand experience with some of Beaumont’s wildlife, head to Gator Country, a wildlife park dedicated to the alligator.
-You can see Big-Al (the largest captive gator in Texas) and hold the smaller, baby version.
+You can see Big Al and Big Tex (the two largest captive gators in Texas) and hold the smaller, baby versions.

 After all this fun, you’ll be hungry, I guarantee.
 So head to the original Jason’s Deli in the Gateway Shopping Center where founder Joe Tortorice Jr. first opened the deli in 1976 to see the humble roots of Texas’s best sandwich chain.

 Larry's French Market

 To sample the best Cajun cookin’ in Texas, head to Larry’s French Market down the highway in Groves.
 They’ve got an all-you-can-eat buffet of all your Cajun favorites like boudin balls, shrimp etoufee, gumbo and more!